 Weeks pass.
 The boss says accusingly that your speech is slurred and your eyes are drooping.
 The boss walks away, looking at you like you are a child molester.

 Walking down the hallway, you find your desk.
 A minute later, Human Resources calls you in for a meeting.
 The boss is there.
 The HR person and the boss ask if you are using drugs.
-"No," you look incredulous.
+“No,” you look incredulous.
 They have no idea that in the Army, you were tested for drug use every other year.
-You think how ironic, they could probably not pass a drug test every other year for eight years.
+You think how ironic, the boss and the HR rep could probably not pass a drug test every other year for eight years.

 They press you to go take a drug test, now.
 The clinic will be open for another hour, they insist.
 They ask if you want to talk to the EAP counselor, Employee Assistance Program.
 You recall the orientation explaining that EAP will assist employees with drug alcohol problems.
 You know that the EAP program is a good way to end a promising career.